idbrii/love-shaderscan/readme.md

 Tired of getting these errors?

-Bad code without any indication which shader it came from:
+Typo fails without any indication which shader it came from:

     Error: Error validating pixel shader code:
     Line 20: ERROR: 'pingpon' : no matching overloaded function found Line 20: ERROR: '' : compilation terminated
     ERROR: 2 compilation errors.
 No code generated.

-Sending a uniform that doesn't exist:
+Sending an unused uniform gives a fatal error:

     Error: main.lua:42: Shader uniform 'iSinTime' does not exist.
     A common error is to define but not use the variable.